cornershopcreative-archive/encore/cms/assets/plugins/press-permit-core/readme.txt

   * Import groups, roles and restrictions from Role Scoper

 == Upgrade Notice ==

 = 2.1.14 =
 Initial production release

 == Changelog ==

+= 2.3.10 - 28 Apr 2016 =
+* Fixed : On sites that have third party code assigning page parents with a different post type, saving exceptions for "page and sub-pages" causes the storage of unused exception records.
+This has no functional effect, but presented a performance issue or even script timeout on sites that have thousands of page children.
+* Compat : WPML (and possibly other plugins) - if PP filtering of a post type is disabled, posts of that type are not readable to anonymous users
+* Pro : Permissions > Settings > Install now displays link to presspermit.com account page for display of support key(s) and activated site(s)

 = 2.3.9 - 12 Apr 2016 =
 * Compat : WP 4.5 - Exception metaboxes on Edit Term screen were missing